-Cow's milk is completely unsuitable for infants under 9 months old.
+Cow's milk is not suitable for infants under 9 months old.

-Before 9 months - Cow's milk often causes anemia because it contains very little iron, reduces intake of other foods, and can cause bleeding in the intestine.
-This light bleeding is often invisible to the naked eye.
+Before babies are 9 months old, cow's milk often causes anemia because it contains very little iron, and it reduces intake of other foods.
+Cow's milk can also cause light bleeding in the intestine and that bleeding is often invisible to the naked eye.